Persistent URL for this entry

-By far the grandest building in the area was the Institution for the Deaf, Dumb and Blind on Newtown (now City) Road.
+By far the grandest building in the area was the Institute for the Deaf, Dumb and Blind on Newtown (now City) Road.
 It was the largest such institution in the country, and over time its presence in the landscape grew as new floors were added and extra wings and buildings constructed.
 A supervisor's residence built around 1886 was undoubtedly the finest house in Darlington.
 The Institute was commandeered for an emergency hospital during the influenza outbreak of 1919, and to house members of the Royal Australian Air Force during World War II.

 Other charitable organisations with a presence in the area included the Convent of Mercy in Forbes Street, St Michael's Hostel for the homeless at 150 City Road and the Sydney University Settlement.
 This organisation, which followed the English academic tradition of assisting the poor through practical help and social reform, was formed in 1891 by the University Women's Society.
 It purchased a hall in Edward Street in the 1920s, and over the following decades bought up surrounding houses to provide low-cost accommodation for the poor.
 From the 1970s it mostly provided low rents and services to the Aboriginal population.